Sanuki, Japan: What to pack, what to wear, and when to go [2023]

 April

-If you visit Sanuki during April, you will probably notice that it is chilly and very rainy.
+If you vacation in Sanuki during April, you may notice that it is cool and very rainy.
 Temperatures tend to hover around the 60s F (high 10s C) during the day, while at night they can dip into the high 40s F (single digits C).
 Humidity is generally between 50 and 60% during the day.
 In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: